robertdavidgraham/rdpscan/README.md

 # rdpscan for CVE-2019-0708 bluekeep vuln

-This is a quick-and-dirty scanner for the CVE-2019-0708 vulnerability.
+This is a quick-and-dirty scanner for the CVE-2019-0708 vulnerability in Microsoft Remote Desktop.
+Right now, there are about 700,000 machines on the public Internet vulnerable to this vulnerability, compared to about 2,000,000 machines that are patched/safe from exploitation.
+Many expect that in the next few months a devestating Internet worm will appear similar to WannaCry and notPetya.
+Therefore, scan your networks and patch your systems.
+This tool makes it easy to scan your networks to find vulnerable machines.

+To use this tool, you can download a "binary" to run from the command line, or you can download the source and compile it.
+For Windows, there's a [precompiled binary](https://github.com/robertdavidgraham/rdpscan/releases/tag/v0.0.1) available.

-This is based entirely on the `rdesktop` patch from https://github.com/zerosum0x0/CVE-2019-0708.
+This tool is based entirely on the `rdesktop` patch from https://github.com/zerosum0x0/CVE-2019-0708.
 I've simply trimmed the code so that I can easily compile on macOS and Windows, as well as added the ability to scan multiple targets.